finos/FDC3/docs/api-bridging/spec.md

 }
 ```

-Hence, either an `AppIdentifier` or `DestkopAgentIdentifer` is used as the `meta.source` value of both request or respose messages and the source Desktop Agent identity for bridging messages will always be found at `meta.source.desktopAgent`.
+Hence, either an `AppIdentifier` or `DesktopAgentIdentifier` is used as the `meta.source` value of both request or response messages and the source Desktop Agent identity for bridging messages will always be found at `meta.source.desktopAgent`.
 To prevent spoofing and to simplify the implementation of clients, the source Desktop Agent identity MUST be added to (or overwritten in) each message by the bridge when received.

 A request message may include a `destination` field, set by the source Desktop Agent if the message is intended for a particular Desktop Agent (e.g. to support a `raiseIntent` call with a specified target app or app instance on a particular Desktop Agent).